Find out if you're an employment intermediary and what you need to do to make sure your worker's tax and National Insurance is paid right.

 Workers supplied to work outside the UK

-You don’t operate PAYE if you’re a UK agency and you are supplying non-UK resident workers to a client based abroad.
+You do not operate PAYE if you’re a UK agency and you are supplying non-UK resident workers to a client based abroad.

 Workers supplied to a non-UK employer or agency with no UK presence